 If you need a stability shoe, this is our top choice for running a half marathon.

-Overpronators will benefit from ASICS’ Impact Guidance System, which combines various technological innovations to achieve a better gait from heel strike to toe-off, while cushioning, stabilizing, and reducing the chance of injury.
+Overpronators will benefit from ASICS’ Impact Guidance System, which combines various technological innovations to achieve a better gait from foot strike to toe-off, while cushioning, stabilizing, and reducing the chance of injury.

 The midsole is created using FlyteFoam tech, which provides a good mix of softness and stability.
 It makes use of nanofibers which prevent the usual flattening or “packing out” of the sole, keeping you supported for longer.

-You’ll also find a front foot and rearfoot GEL cushioning which absorb impact and keep your feet feeling good for many miles.
+You’ll also find front foot and rearfoot GEL cushioning that absorbs impact and keeps your feet feeling good for many miles.

 - Guidance Trusstic system for stability

 - Rear and forefoot GEL cushioning tech

 - ASICS are known for their narrow, snug fit, which is not for everyone

 The Brooks Ravenna 11 is another good footwear choice for those who pronate.
 It’s designed to guide the foot to stay in the right position, improving performance and reducing the chance of injury due to improper foot position.